maria-ciovacco-juarez/daily-agenda/README.md

 Use the following deployment link to access the scheduler through your browser.
 Chrome is recommended -->

+Type whatever task you want in any time block.
+Click the blue save button to the right of the time block to save your inputted information.
+Refresh the page to see that your information is still there.

+Delete the input information and refresh the page.
+You'll see the information regenerate because it's still saved.

+To delete entirely, remove the information again, and click the save button.
+Refresh the page to see that it's blank.

 ## Credits

 -Private tutor outside cohort.